layerswap/bransferdocs/Bransfer-Connect-Connect-coinbase.md

 1. Go to Bransfer [payment methods](https://connect.bransfer.io/paymentmethods)
 1. Click Connect next to Coinbase
 1. In Coinbase Authorization screen configure limits and click Authorize

-2.
-> Note that you have to authorize for amount you are going to swap monthly.
+> Note that you have to authorize for the amount you are going to swap.

 **Now, you are ready to process your first no-fee and instant crypto transfer with Bransfer!**